open-telemetry/opentelemetry-js/packages/opentelemetry-sdk-node/README.md

   // See the Configuration section below for additional  configuration options });

-// You can optionally detect resources asynchronously from the environment.
+// You can add you own resources which will be merged with autodetected resources from the environment. sdk.start();
-// Detected resources are merged with the resources provided in the SDK configuration. sdk
-  .start()
-  .then(() => {
-    // Resources have been detected and SDK is started })
 ```

 ## Configuration

 Below is a full list of configuration options which may be passed into the `NodeSDK` constructor;

-### autoDetectResources

-Detect resources automatically from the environment using the default resource detectors.
-Default `true`.

 ### contextManager